-SFWS’s history begins with the story of Mystery, one of the many wolves who had lived at the North American Wolf Association (NAWA) – a “sanctuary” in Conroe, Texas where animals were kept in substandard conditions, malnourished, and denied essential vaccinations.
-In the summer of 2002, Mystery escaped from NAWA immediately upon arriving, and spent a week running free in the woods before being recaptured.
-In the meantime she had been caught in a leg trap and shot.
+It all began with a wolf named Mystery.
+Mystery was one of many animals that lived at the North American Wolf Association (NAWA) – a “sanctuary” in Conroe, Texas where animals were kept in substandard conditions, malnourished, and denied essential vaccinations.
+Mystery escaped from NAWA in the summer of 2002, immediately upon arriving, and spent a week running free in the woods before being shot and captured in a leg trap.

 (Mystery was the heart and soul of SFWS, and remained with us for 14 years, passing away just after her 18th birthday.)

 After nearly half of its animals had died from distemper because they were never vaccinated, NAWA was finally shut down in early 2003, and its remaining canines needed new homes.
 SFWS participated in the national rescue efforts, and took on several more of the NAWA animals: Timbre, Duchess, Yukon, Wacipi, and Spirit.

 SFWS’s creation would not have been possible without the tireless contributions of time, money, and love from numerous volunteers, friends, and well-wishers, as well as a generous legacy from one of Jean’s friends, and to all of these individuals we are eternally grateful.
 We also thank the many individuals and rescue organizations around the country who pitched in to save and rehome the NAWA animals.

 Since its inception, SFWS has grown in size and scope, adding several new enclosures and a number of new residents, constructing additional facilities, and branching into a focus on education and outreach.
 See the page on our future for information on our goals and needs going forward.